 Q2: How important is SEO for affiliate marketing?

 A2: SEO is crucial for driving organic traffic to your affiliate website.
-It helps improve your site’s visibility on search engines, thereby increasing the chances of attracting potential customers.
+It helps improve your site’s visibility on search engines, increasing the chances of attracting potential customers.

 Q3: What tools can I use for email marketing automation?